AIDELabAZ/LSMS-ISA_data_handbook/README.md

  6. Download and install pandoc at https://pandoc.org/installing.html.
 We use pandoc to compile the code into a word document.

-## Compiling the guide in Microsoft word
+## Compiling the guide in Microsoft Word

    "nigeria_handbook.do" compiles the handbook in stata and produces Microsoft word documents.
 Find "nigeria_handbook.do" at `"C:\Users\"username"\git\lsms-isa_data_handbook\code\nigeria\nigeria_handbook.do"`.